koosha-t/terraform-demo/README.md

 Terraform will automatically pick your credentials everytime you use it.

 ## Running & Building the Infrastructure in AWS
- 1. Initializing a new terraform project via running the following command from the root dir:
+ 1. Initializing a new terraform project via running the following command from the tf dir:
     ```shell
     $ tarraform init
     ```